ricardojlrufino/webphone-sip/README.md

 * Need Https and WebRTC
 * FreeSwitch

-PS: I have not done any testing using asterisk so far
+_PS: I have not done any testing using asterisk so far.
+If you test me, let me know_

 ## Compile e Testing

+This project is developed in vanilla javascipt, using Vite as build tool

 > npm install
 > npm start